 French women are known for having a natural look when it comes to skincare and makeup.
 It has become a trend in the US and less is more when it comes to makeup.
 Healthy skin and a glow are what so many of us are looking for.

 To give you a little background on my skin.
-I have very dry skin and dark spots and fine lines are my top concerns when it comes to buying skincare right now.
+I have dehydrated skin, and dark spots and fine lines are my top concerns when buying skincare right now.
 My skincare routine includes a cleanser, multiple serums, an eye cream, a day cream, a night cream, face masks, and an oil.
-It is a running joke in our house because my medicine cabinet is filled to the max with products and I have a backup of reserved products in my closet.
+It is a running joke in our house because my medicine cabinet is filled to the max with products, and I have a backup of reserved products in my closet.
 The passion I have for French skincare is real.

 If you have any specific skin concerns and are currently working with a dermatologist, it is best to ask questions before trying something new.